honeycombio/.github/README.md

-# Default Communuty Health Files
+# Default Community Health Files

 This repository contains default community health files for repositories in the Honeycomb organization and will automatically be picked up if they are not overwritten.